Michniów massacre: The retaliation of the Polish Resistance

 The news about the start of the massacre in Michniów reached the soldiers of Jan Piwnik, nickname "Ponury" in their base on the hill "Wykus".
 The lieutenant Jan Piwnik immediately picked up his unit to the rescue, but the German criminal expedition left Michniów before the arrival of the partisans.
 The village tragedy caused a great stir and regret in the guerrilla unit of Jan Piwnik.
 Many soldiers came from Michniów; many others had cordial relations with its inhabitants.

 Lieutenant Jan Piwnik ("Grim") decided to conduct immediate retaliation.
 Later that evening, Home Army soldiers captured the nearby block post Podłazie and occupied the local section of the Warsaw-Kraków railway line.
 From the Polish railwaymen detained at the station, "Grim", he received information that a German holiday train was going to Kraków in this direction, carrying soldiers returning from the Eastern Front.
 The Grim's unit set up an ambush.
 However, the explosive charge on the tracks turned out to be defective and the train went away.

 Polish railwaymen informed then that at 2:40 a fast train from Kraków to Warsaw would travel the same route.
 When the train approached the station, the guerrillas stopped it using a semaphore, then stormed the wagons of "Nur für Deutsche" (in English: "For Germans only").
 There was a fierce battle in which at least a dozen Germans were killed or wounded.
-Polish losses were limited to five wounded., p.
-85 On the walls of the captured wagons, partisans engraved the inscriptions "Za Michniów" (in English: "For Michniów")., p.
-228. In the morning, "Grim", expecting a German chase, organized an ambush near Michniów.
+Polish losses were limited to five wounded.
+On the walls of the captured wagons, partisans engraved the inscriptions "Za Michniów" (in English: "For Michniów").
+In the morning, "Grim", expecting a German chase, organized an ambush near Michniów.
 However, the Germans did not appear, so after about two hours the lieutenant ended the ambush and withdrew his unit to "Wykus" hill.